-A South India discovery tour that introduces you to the classic site....
+This South India holiday introduces you to the classic sites of the ....

 This brilliant South India tour from the Coromandel coast in the east to the Malabar coast in the....

-This cultural holiday to North India starts with the holy city of Am....
+This holiday starts with the bustling capital city of Delhi, later p....